 Note that people can be convicted of theft if they take property that they co-own, and they fail to get the co-owners’ authorization.1

 Theft is a Colorado class 1 petty offense if the value of the item(s) is less than fifty dollars ($50).
-In addition to restitution to the victim, consequences of Colorado petty offense theft can include:
+In addition to restitution to the victim, consequences of Colorado petty offense theft can include a maximum penalty of:

-If a person allegedly commits multiple thefts within a six (6)-month period, they may be aggregated into a single count of theft.
+If a person allegedly commits multiple theft crimes within a six (6)-month period, they may be aggregated into a single count of theft.
 In such a case, the value for purposes of sentencing is the aggregate value of all the items allegedly taken.3

 Note that the judge (or jury) ultimately determines the stolen items’ value using a reasoanble basis, such as standard market value.4